yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/HMI_and_3D_Demo_User_Guide.rst

 -  HDMI Monitor (to view the Demo on Display)

+-  OV5640 camera sensor module (for Camera Demo)

--  Keyboard & Mouse (to control the HMI & 3D Demo)
+-  Keyboard & Mouse (to control the HMI, Camera & 3D Demo)

 -  SD card (minimum 16GB)